Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "How do the natives survive?"

 "They’ve adapted to it.
-Garaaf tells me their oral history says that when the land first started sickening, the birth rate declined, people died… the ones who *could* have kids wound up having a lot of them, so their people ‘could pay their penance.’
+Garaaf tells me their oral history says that when the land first started sickening, the birth rate declined, people died... the ones who *could* have kids wound up having a lot of them, so their people ‘could pay their penance.’
 Natural selection in action."

 "First contact has been a success, then."